Pedrodupczak/Pedrodupczak/README.md

   ##

-complately passionate about, fast learner and curious about new technology 🤖 🧑‍💻 </h1>
+completely passionate about, fast learner and curious about new technology 🤖 🧑‍💻 </h1>